X46Cr13: Uses

 It is also used in the manufacture of heat treated steel pipes used for CO2 carbon capture and storage.

 A commercial variant of X46Cr13 with some Vanadium is known as 420HC and is used in the knife industry because of its ability to hold a superior edge.

+An NHTSA recall was issued by Porsche for spherical joints utilized in 2003-2005 Porsche Carrera GT models due to long term intergranular corrosion.